16701012024rash/AI-Resume-Placement-Assistant/README.md

 that matches the original spec's architecture — swap the demo's fetch calls for these three endpoints if you want the demo to run through it.

-## 7. Notes on what's verified vs. not
+## 7. Notes on what's verified vs. not:

 - The endpoint logic, MongoDB read/writes, and Gemini call/parse paths have been reviewed carefully for correctness, but this hasn't been run against